-This Strawberry and Bananas Smoothie is naturally sweet, filled with fruit, and so simple to make.
-With just 5 ingredients, you can easily customize this creamy smoothie bowl for a healthy breakfast, lunch, or snack.
+This strawberry smoothie bowl is naturally sweet, filled with fruit, and so simple to make.
+With just 4 ingredients, you can easily customize this creamy smoothie bowl for a healthy breakfast, lunch, or snack.
 Vegan, gluten free, and perfect for any smoothie lover!

 Get your day started right with some homemade Healthy Flapjacks.
 They are so full of flavor, easy to make, and are the perfect breakfast even on those busy mornings.
 Vegan, gluten-free, and can be a healthy snack option too!

 This homemade low calorie granola recipe is a great alternative to store bought granola.
 It's easy to make and it keeps for several weeks, which means that you have a healthy breakfast ready to go on those busy mornings!